marlene32100/nordicGlamping/README.md

 The website will include nice pictures of the accommodation and maybe of the surrounding area, then informations about all those luxury features that Nordic Glamping offers to their customers.

-The presentation of the best location will be included, but the chance to book the holiday directly from the website will be left as last thing to implement.
+A presentation of the best location will be included in project (at least through info windows on the map), but the chance to book the holiday directly from the website will be left as last thing to implement.
 That means that maybe this feature will not be available in this release.

-The user needs a website that displays the top locations and gives all the info about reliability of the travel agency and extra features that this kind of glamping offers, so that the user dont have to waste time looking for additional informations.
+The travel agency needs a website that expresses its professionality, reliability and trustworthy.
+The agency wants to gain new clients, but also have a presence on the web.

+The website must be a clear showcase of their brand, and to achieve this the agency wants a modern design with modern features.

+* Structure Plane

-The user is also expecting to find a website with a modern design and a navigation clear and easy.
+The website is going to have a single page with different sections: informations, map, about us and contact.

+A navigation bar (different for the mobile version and the desktop version) is going to be stuck on the top or on the left side, so that the user can move anytime on a different section without scrolling.

 Links will change style on hover, so that a user knows that he/she can click on it for more content.

+Links that lead to an external page (such as social medias or locations' websites) are going to open on a new tab, so the user will not lose the Nordic Glamping website.

 Scrolling down the page the user will find a arrow icon pointed on the bottom, which can be clicked to reach the following section.
 The same icon, but pointed to the top, will be placed at the end of the page and it will allow the user to reach immediately the first section without scrolling.

 A feedback will guide the user while filling the contact form.
 If the user write something in a format which is not correct, an alert will pop up remembering the correct format.
 Also, when submitting the form, an alert will let the user know that the form has been correctly sent.

-* Structure Plane

 * Skeleton Plane

+All the sections will have the same style (same background color, typography, similar percentage of space occupied by content).
+The design will be consistent and should leave a sense of breathe.
+Negative space has importance: the website must reflect the wide areas of nordic pristine forests, where nature is queen and silence is king.

+The [wireframes](wireframes/balsamiqWireframe.pdf) show my project.

+_Working on the website I realized that it takes too long to design a page for each location: I will add this feature in a future release._

 * Surface Plane

 A source of inspiration for minimal design comes from an article on [UXPlanet](https://uxplanet.org/nordic-ux-what-minimalism-looks-like-scandi-style-6eebbce51d74).

+The colour palette is inspired by the nordic forest and the fonts ("Montserrat" and "Nunito Sans") are a great combo to convey the idea of minimal modernity.

-## User stories
+### User stories

-### First Time Visitor Goals
+#### First Time Visitor Goals
 * As a First Time Visitor, I want to understand what glamping is and what the travel agency offers.
 * As a First Time Visitor, I want to find the best locations for glamping in the Nordic countries.
 * As a First Time Visitor, I want to ask for a tailored experience and get in touch with the travel agency.
-### Returning Visitor Goals
+#### Returning Visitor Goals
 * As a Returning Visitor, I want to find out if there are new locations for glamping.
 * As a Returning Visitor, I want to contact the travel agency.
-### Frequent User Goals
+#### Frequent User Goals
 * As a Frequent User, I want to book my holidays.
 * As a Frequent User, I want to phone or send a e-mail to the agency.

----

-## Design
+### Design

 For this project I decided to use a single page layout, playing with design.
 The goal of the website is to show immediately the brand image of the travel agency and their glamping experience.